nicocalu/arKIv/README.md

 4. **Enable LLM Integration:** Provide a querying interface (e.g., vector search over embeddings) to allow an LLM to access contextualized information from the knowledge graph when answering user queries.

+## Acknowledgements
+Thank you to arXiv for use of its open access interoperability.